sitron/lst/README.md

 ## Settings
-See the annotated example [.lst_dist.yml](lst/blob/master/.lst_dist.yml) You will need to define at least 1 project and 1 sprint to be able to run a command
+See the annotated example [.lst_dist.yml](lst/blob/master/.lst_dist.yml) You will need to define at least 1 sprint to be able to run a command

-the config file is a project list, each project is defined by:
+the config file is a sprint list, each sprint is defined by:

 * a name: it can be anything.
-It's just a shortcut that you'll use to run all commands (that need a project name)
+It's just a shortcut that you'll use to run all commands (that need a sprint name)
-* a list of sprints, each sprint being defined by:
- * an index (integer) must be unique within the project, so that you can then call "draw me a graph for [project_name], using sprint [sprint_index]
 * a number of commited man days (integer).
 Self explanatory.
 * some Zebra specific settings:
       * the zebra client id (check in Zebra, usually a 4 digits integer).
 You can also easily find it by running `taxi search [project_name]` if you have Taxi installed (you should!)
       * a list of Zebra activitity ids (check Zebra) or put '*' (including the quotes) to use all activities
       * a list of Zebra user ids (3 digits integer).
 You can run `lst get-user-id my_last_name` to get ids out of Zebra
       * a start date (like 2013-01-21)
       * a end date (like 2013-01-22)
       * optional: you can force some static data for Zebra: for example we have an external employee that does not log any hour in Zebra and works 100%.
 So i know that i need to add 8 hours of work for each day.
 I can use a date range '2013-01-21/2013-01-25' and '+8' as time to add 8 hours to all days within the date range.
 * some Jira specific settings:
       * the Jira project id, usually a 5 digits integer.
 Run `lst jira-config-helper my_story_id` to get its project id
       * the sprint name: the FixVersion name as seen in Jira Query Builder.
 Run `lst jira-config-helper my_story_id` to get its sprint name
       * optional, nice\_identifier: if you have "Nice to have" stories in your sprint, you can specify how to recognize them (we use '(NICE)' in the story title)
       * optional, closed_status: the status to consider as 'closed'.
 During the sprint the stories are usually not closed, but set as "For PO Review".
 Use this string to keep your burnup chart up-to-date
       * optional, closed\_status\_codes: a list of status ids to consider as closed.
 By default it uses 6 (closed) and 10008 (For PO Review)
       * optional, ignored: a list of stories to ignore.
 Specify their ids in a list ['XXX-134', 'XXX-119'].
 Very often we have stories in the sprint that should not be considered for the graph (closed before the sprint, out of scope.. whatever)

 All this seems pretty complicated but it's just words... looking at the file itself [.lst_dist.yml](lst/blob/master/.lst_dist.yml) might just be self explanatory enough...